Puppy Buying Process

 6

-If you choose to join the litter, you will pay an additional $300 toward the total cost of the puppy, and your deposit becomes non-transferable.
-If you decide to pass on the litter even though there's a puppy that matches your preferences, you can choose to wait for the next litter.
+If you choose to join the litter, you will pay an additional $300 toward the total cost of the puppy, and your deposit will become non-transferable.

 7